Mammoth Lakes California, USA Travel Guide

 Experience Mammoth Lakes in different seasons for entirely new perspectives.

-If you visited in summer, return in winter for world-class snow sports under a blanket of snow.
+If you visited in summer, return in winter for global-class snow sports in the shade of a blanket of frozen precipitation.

 If you visited for winter sports, return in summer for incredible hiking, fishing, and mountain biking opportunities.